snap-stanford/llm-social-network/README.md

 To analyze the generated networks, see `analyze_networks.py` and `plotting.py`.

 ## Our results
-You can find our generated networks and generated personas (with interests) in `text-files`.
+See `analyze_networks.ipynb` for our figures and tables.
+You can also find our generated networks and generated personas (with interests) in `text-files`.